Food in the Spanish islands

 Traditional specialties of the Baleares are tumbet (eggplant casserole); sopes mallorquines (bread and vegetable stew); empanada mallorquina (savory pie topped with grilled sobrasada and sugar); caldereta de langosta (lobster stew); stuffed vegetables; arroz brut (rice and pork casserole); cocas (topped flatbreads); ensaimada (coiled sweet bread usually filled with candied pumpkin)

-Canarias - Canary Islands
+Canarias - Canary Islands - The Canaries

 The cuisine of the Canary Islands is a mix of peninsular, African and Caribbean influences.
-Plenty of sub-tropical fruits and vegetables are grown there, such as avocadoes, pineapples, papayas, yams, and bananas.
+Plenty of sub-tropical fruits and vegetables are grown there, such as avocado, pineapples, papayas, yams, and bananas.
 The New World potatoes and tomatoes found a fertile soil in the Islands and they are present in many dishes.
 Potatoes have evolved into a very distinctive local variety, often served with mojos, spicy salsas containing chili, herbs and garlic and always prepared with mortar and pestle.
 There is plenty of fish in the islands and it shows in their recipes.

 Nothern coast